Earthplace Preschool Policies and Procedures

 Grievances and suggestions

 If you have a concern related to your child in the classroom setting, please speak with the lead teacher.
 If this approach is not satisfactory, then please contact preschool director Amee Borys.
 We find that solutions to issues can be positively resolved by working together.
 When speaking with the lead teacher and the director has not worked, please contact the executive director of Earthplace.
-If your issue is not resolved you may file a complaint with the Department of Public Health by calling 1-800-282-6063.
+If the problem is not resolved, you may contact the CT Office of Early Childhood.

 Online snack and activity calendar and school events calendar

-To find out about our school's current activities and snack visit the Snack and Activity Calendar page of our website.
+To find out about our school's current activities and snack, please visit the Snack and Activity Calendar page of our website.
 This calendar includes the schedule of the days on which the classes will have their weekly animal program and their gym and music classes.
 The snack is usually not posted until a week before the month begins.
-This is a Google calendar, and you may subscribe to it and check via your phone or computer.
-Because we cannot fit everything on that calendar we also have a Preschool Events Calendar that lists parent confereneces and parent chats.
+We also have a Preschool Events Calendar that lists parent confereneces and parent chats.
 This is in the right hand column of the front page of our website.

 Parent bulletin board

 The bulletin board for all parents is outside of the preschool office.
-Here we post the snack for the day and month, upcoming events, and sign up sheets for school events.
-Each classroom also has a parent board that includes the planning form for the week and the snack for the day,and the white board for daily information and special events for the classroom.
+Here we post our staff pictures and room assignments.
+Each classroom also has a parent board that includes the planning form for the week, the snack for the day, and the whiteboard for daily information and special events for the classroom.

 Parent resource nook

 We maintain a book that includes information about services for children and families such as health, mental health, oral health, nutrition, parenting and children’s programs, assessment, and educational services for toddlers and preschoolers.
 It also includes brochures for other private schools in the area.
-It is kept on the table in the Chickadees hallway.
 This resource can be accessed by the family or in conjunction with planning with the child’s teacher.
 The teachers help to locate, contact and use these community resources to support the needs and interests of the children and the families at Earthplace Preschool.

 Each class posts the planning form for the week on the website and on the parent bulletin board.
 This form includes the chosen goals for the week and the ways in which the classroom and activities have been planned to meet and assess these goals.